 That’s really my one main gripe about the read.

-His world-building is very good–I’d say it’s hard to write about people who live in the arctic cold, as there’s not much fro them to do, nor to really build on.
+His world-building is very good–I’d say it’s hard to write about people who live in the arctic cold, as there’s not much for them to do, nor to really build on.
 But heck, Mark does the Ictha proud.